benjbuch/octo_waffle/part_03-working_with_strings.md

 ## Subsetting Strings

-To extract a substring from a string, base R has a function called `substr`.

 Subsetting is done by position.
-Negative indices (in `stringr`; not available in base R\!) count from the end.
+The first character in a string has index number 1.

+To extract a substring from a string, base R has `substr`.
+We will not discuss it.
+The equivalent function in `stringr` is `stringr::str_sub`.
+It allows also counting from the end of a string, when negative indices are provided.

 ``` r
 library(stringr)